avapolzin/X-rayLCs/README.md

 # X-ray light curves (0.3 - 10 keV)
 [![arXiv](https://img.shields.io/badge/arXiv-2211.01232-b31b1b)](https://arxiv.org/abs/2211.01232)

-Data from [Polzin et al., submitted](https://ui.adsabs.harvard.edu/abs/2022arXiv221101232P/abstract).
+Light curves from [Polzin et al., submitted](https://ui.adsabs.harvard.edu/abs/2022arXiv221101232P/abstract).
 The tables in the appendix list the original provenance of these data.

 Each folder has its own README file that lists details of the included files and will have a copy of the table that offers citations (_including references therein_) for these data.

 If you are going to use data found here, please cite both the original source(s) of the data listed in the relevant table and Polzin et al., submitted.
 There is also a Zenodo reference to the dataset and package (link above) that we appreciate you citing.

+(Within _/xraydlps/xraydlps/tools_ there is a .pkl file (lcs.pkl), which stores light curves for the major classes of transient in a dataframe.
+Pre-made plotting functions for this dataframe are in `xraydlps` and we urge people interested in using the data for further analysis to look at the more complete data stored in the broader repository and consult the original sources for additional details and considerations.)

 ***
 ***